jonatanalvelid/Tempesta-RedSTED/README.md

 Do not hesitate to contact me (@jonatanalvelid) for any questions regarding the code, for your own implementation or curiosity.

-Used in the following publications:
+Used in the following publication:

 Jonatan Alvelid and Ilaria Testa, Stable stimulated emission depletion imaging of extended sample regions, J. Phys.
 D: Appl.
 Phys.
 53 024001 (2020), https://doi.org/10.1088/1361-6463/ab4c13